 Event gamification is used to engage attendees, modify their behavior, and accomplish event goals.
 Games can make any aspect of an event more engaging by appealing to the same things that make games so addictive: a series of challenges to rise to, a sense of accomplishment, a mix of immediate and long-term gratification, and a little healthy competition.

 Still, the challenge with any new technology is to make sure the usage is high enough to generate a positive ROI.
 Since the launch of EventMobi’s first event game in 2013, hundreds of planners have used event games to enhance their events.
 Celebrating the release of our latest version, we surveyed a group of the most successful planners to find out how they were able to get their attendees so excited to be involved.
 Their success can be attributed to a combination of intelligent game design and strategic marketing.

-Design the Event Game Around Event Objectives
+Design the Event Gamification Around Event Objectives

 In-app event games are easy to design, deploy and play.
-The EventMobi team will work with you to determine the strategy, challenge types, and use-cases that best serve your event objectives.
+The EventMobi team will work with you to determine the event gamification strategy, challenge types, and use-cases that best serve your event objectives.
 A balance of educational and social challenges create a cohesive and fun event experience.